collective/collective.listingviews/README.rst

 For example you could

-- create a news listing which displays the first sentence and publish date of each news item
+- create a news listing which displays the first sentence and publish date of each news item and lead image
 - create a footer portlet for each page which displays the last updated date of the current content
 - create a portlet which grabs a random image from a folder
-- create a listing of folders which contain pdfs of different languages and display links to each version of the pdf.
+- folder listing of downloads with size and mimetype icon

 This plugin is very flexible and can be used to: